ices-tools-dev/echoSMs/docs/conventions.md

 Rotations around the  _x_-axis are roll (_ɸ_), about the _y_-axis are pitch (_θ_), and about the _z_-axis are yaw (_ψ_).
 The definitions are such that:

 - Pitch (_θ_) values of –90°, 0°, and 90° correspond to acoustic wave incidence angles of tail on, dorsal, and head on, respectively,
-- Roll (_ɸ_) values of –90°, 0°, and 90° correspond to acoustic wave incidence angles onto the right, dorsal, and left sides of the organism, respectively, and
+- Roll (_ɸ_) values of –90°, 0°, and 90° correspond to acoustic wave incidence angles onto the right, dorsal, and left sides of the organism, respectively,
-- a _ψ_ value of 0° occurs when the organism lies along the positive _x_-axis and positive _ψ_ values rotate the organism's head towards the _y_-axis.
+- A yaw (_ψ_) value of 0° occurs when the organism lies along the positive _x_-axis and positive yaw values rotate the organism's head towards the positive _y_-axis.

 All model code should accept angles and produce results in this coordinate system.
 If the model calculations use a different coordinate system, the code should internally convert between the system given above and the version used in the code.

 <!--- This code will include an html file, originally used to
 include a live 3D view of the coordinate system, but there are